 But market conditions vary from city to city and even neighborhood to neighborhood.
-For example, while the statewide median home value in Kentucky is $145,100, it's $160,000 in Louisville.
+For example, while the statewide median home value in Kentucky is $148,400, it's $186,500 in Lexington.

 Listing your home FSBO is one thing.
 But to effectively sell your home and get as much as you can for it, you need to market your home effectively.

 One of the best things you can do to sell your home for more is spend money for prime staging.
 The cost of renting modern or updated furniture and placing updated lighting into a house or condo is minimal for the return.

 Effective staging will usually cost less than $2,000, but it can add tens-of-thousands of dollars when it comes to the final sales price.
 The return-on-investment is definitely worth it.

 The same goes with hiring a professional photographer or video person to create an optimal listing.
 If you put up your home FSBO, you don't want to skimp corners here.

 Creating an effective listing, social media campaigns, and marketing plan is key to attracting qualified buyers.

 A professional real estate agent will be able to highlight features in your home and neighborhood that buyers are looking for.
 They know which schools in your neighborhood attract parents, and they can tell potential buyers what they need to know about the local amenities your community has to offer.